Steps to Obtain Your Producers License:

 Upon completion of the pre-licensing requirements, a certificate of completion is issued to the licensing candidate.
 The certificate of completion must be obtained prior to sitting for the state's licensing exam.

 Big I CT is an approved provider of pre-licensing classes for Property & Casualty, Personal Lines only, and Life & Health.
 Classes are designed to help both members and non-members pass the State exam for the first time.
 Also, a Property & Casualty or Personal Lines only Homestudy Program is available.

 Licensing candidates are required to pass a 150 multiple choice examination, with a score of 70% or better.
-The examinations are administered by Prometric and are offered in exam centers at the following locations:
+As of September 1, 2021, examinations are administered by Pearson VUE and offer both physical testing sites and online testing options.

 Licensing candidates are required to complete the appropriate licensing application on the National Insurance Producer Registry (NIPR) and pay the related application fee.